SCCapstone/BitSquad/README.md

 After cloning the repo, you must add the Angular build kit to the directory where you cloned the project.
 The build kit is part of node-modules.

-ng add node-modules
+>ng add node-modules

+You will also need Firebase dependencies.

+>ng add @angular/fire

 ## Running
 To open on localhost port 4200:

-ng serve --open
+>ng serve --open

 # Deployment